-Do not overreach and do not cut above shoulder height.
-This helps prevent unintended tip contact and enables better control of the chainsaw in unexpected situations.

-Only use replacement bars and chains specified by the manufacturer.
-Incorrect replacement bars and chains may cause chain breakage and/or kickback.

-Follow the manufacturer's sharpening and maintenance instructions for the saw chain.
+- Do not overreach and do not cut above shoulder height.
+This helps prevent unintended tip contact and enables better control of the chainsaw in unexpected situations. - Use only replacement bars and chains that are specified by the manufacturer.
+Incorrect replacement bars and chains may cause chain breakage and/or kickback. - Follow the manufacturer's sharpening and maintenance instructions for the saw chain.
 Decreasing the depth gauge height can lead to increased kickback.